wfernandes/IoT/README.md

 sensor input data.

-The sensor processor which would run on something like a Raspberry Pi or Intel Edison would consume sensor data/events and send it to the notification processor over UDP.
+The sensor processor which would run on something like a Raspberry Pi or Intel Edison would consume sensor data/events and send it to the notification processor over MQTT via a MQTT Broker.
 The notification processor could either run on a local machine or on the cloud, say on a platform like [Cloud Foundry](http://docs.cloudfoundry.org/concepts/).

 ### Architecture